py2ai/py2ai.github.io/_posts/2020-12-03-How-to-quickly-deploy-flask-application-for-video.md

 categories: [Web development tutorial series]
 mathjax: true
 featured-img: flask
-summary: We will use OpenCv to change blur and brightness of the video and serve it on the network
+summary: We will use Flask and OpenCv to change blur and brightness of the video and serve it on the network
 ---

 <br>